The Nusach Sefard order of the prayers is for Chassidim,

 identical to that of Nusach Sefard.

-In addition to the encircling of text, flow charts are included
+In addition to the encircling of text, flow charts (see below

 The Nusach Ashkenaz prayers are used in most of the larger

 Modern Orthodox and Conservative synagogues.
 The siddurs for

 both the Orthodox and Conservative Ashkenaz congregations are

 similar.
 The Conservative siddur, however, omits some passages,